CasianovDenis/Web_Application/README.md

 -Was connected "smtp protocol",which send email with secret key,when user change email or change password.

--Was connected two factor authentication is ised service "Google authenticator".
+-Was connected two factor authentication is used Google service "Google authenticator".
 This function can be enabled or disabled any time from user.

 -This application support multi language.At the moment disponible "russian" and "english" language.